 New Trip! – Our Folla Ski Touring week explores a brand new area of Arctic Norway, as yet little visited by skiers.
 The region offers a very diverse range of touring terrain, mixing coastal mountains and stunning fjord scenery, with dramatic inland alpine peaks.
-This is an exploratory trip for our regular clients, so expect an adventure!
+This is an exploratory trip, so expect an adventure!

-This is an ‘Al Special’ exploratory trip to a new area, so you need to have skied with us previously and be prepared for an element of discovery during the week!
+This is an ‘Al Special’ exploratory trip to a new area, so be prepared for an element of discovery during the week!

 This is an area of Norway with huge potential, that we’ve had our eye on for a number of years, but historically there have been very few places to stay.
 Summits in the region are typically 800-1300m high, so ideal for day touring and importantly, there is also access to a number of different micro climates; with both coastal skiing and access to a drier, colder, continental snowpack further inland.

-As you can appreciate we are keeping the finer details off our website, but as always we have done our homework and the ski potential of the region is obvious, but it’s still very quiet, so this is a great time to explore the area before it gets too well known.
+As you can appreciate we are keeping the finer details off our website, so this is a great time to explore the area before it gets too well known.

 This trip travels on Friday out/Friday return, to make use of the best flight options.